laurabenestan/Bayescan/README.md

 **Preparing .geste file**

-BayeScan uses its own input file formats that have the extension . geste.
+BayeScan uses its own input file formats that have the extension .geste.
 To transform the vcf file (or other formats such as genepop and structure) in a .geste file, you can easily use [PGDSpider2](http://www.cmpg.unibe.ch/software/PGDSpider/)

-In bash, use the following command to **run Baeyscan**
+To **run Bayescan** in bash, use the following command:
 ```{r} = "bash"
 ./BayeScan2.1_macos64bits -n 5000 -burn 50000 -pr_odds 10000
 ```
+By running Bayescan, you should check three output files:
+*Verif.txt: Use this file to verify that BayeScan read the input files properly *.sel: Record the parameters estimated by the model *fst.txt: Use to identify outliers

-## 3. Use R to analyse Bayescan results
+## 3. Use R to identify outliers from Bayescan analyses

 Using R to visualize the outputs
 First, **download libraries**